Ceremony (Deftones song)

-"Ceremony" is a song by the American alternative metal band Deftones.
-It was released on January 26, 2021, by Reprise Records as the third single from their ninth studio album, Ohms (2020).
-The track has been described as featuring distorted and palm-muted guitar with "pneumatically pulverizing" riffs, supported by dub-inspired drums and a shifting vocal performance from the frontman Chino Moreno.
-"Ceremony" peaked at number nine on the Billboard Mainstream Rock chart.
+"Ceremony" is a song by the American alternative metal band Deftones from their ninth studio album, Ohms (2020).
+The song impacted US rock radio on January 26, 2021, making it the third single from the album.
+Musically, the track has been described as featuring distorted and palm-muted guitar with "pneumatically pulverizing" riffs, supported by dub-inspired drums and a shifting vocal performance from the frontman Chino Moreno.
+"Ceremony" peaked at number nine on Billboard's Mainstream Rock chart.
 A music video for the song, directed by the filmmaker Leigh Whannell and starring the actress Cleopatra Coleman, was released on April 21, 2021, and received attention for its dark, cinematic style.

 Background and composition

 In a September 2020 interview on BBC Radio 1's Rock Show with Daniel P. Carter, the vocalist Chino Moreno explained that "Ceremony" was among the first songs written for Ohms (2020).
 He described its development as emerging from a jam session, with band members reacting to one another until the piece began to take shape.
 Moreno added that he felt a strong connection to the track, noting that while he considered its overall atmosphere and musical character to be special within the album, the lyrics were "pretty dark" and difficult for him to discuss in detail.

 "Ceremony" has been described as combining heavy instrumentation with atmospheric detail.
 Joseph Schafer of Consequence noted its use of distorted and palm-muted guitar, while NME's James McMahon characterized its guitar part as "pneumatically pulverizing".
 In Louder Than War, Paul Grace highlighted the song's saturated riffs and dub-inspired drums, alongside a chord change that underpins what it called a dreamy vocal delivery.
 Neil Z. Yeung in AllMusic observed that the track "twists and turns through haunted vocal harmony and a visceral groove".
 Vocally, Moreno's performance was described by Dave Everley of Classic Rock as shifting between whispers and digital screams, while No Ripcord writer Juan Edgardo Rodríguez referred to his "whispered scream" layered over bellowing guitars, framing the track as both pulverizing and compositionally nuanced.